anwather/ALZ-CodeDeployment/README.md

 2. The management subscription Id has been added to the value ```managementSubscriptionId``` in *globals.json*
 3. All values are present in *globals.json* under the ```managementSettings``` value.

+Run the *deploy-ManagementSubscription* action to deploy the management subscription resources.

 ## Deploy Policy Assignments

+Before deploying the policy assignments carefully review the values in each file and update them as appropriate for your environment.

+Run the *deploy-PolicyAssignments* action to deploy the policy assignments.

 ## Deploy Connectivity Subscription

+Before deploying the connectivity subscription ensure the following tasks have been completed.
+1. The connectivity subscription Id has been placed in the *templates\mgStructure.json* file and has been deployed
+2. The connectivity subscription Id has been added to the value ```connectivitySubscriptionId``` in *globals.json*
+3. All values are present in *globals.json* under the ``connectivitySettings``` value.

+Run the *deploy-ConnectivitySubscription* action to deploy the connectivity subscription resources.

 ## Deploy Identity Subscription

+Before deploying the identity subscription ensure the following tasks have been completed.
+1. The identity subscription Id has been placed in the *templates\mgStructure.json* file and has been deployed
+2. The identity subscription Id has been added to the value ```identitySubscriptionId``` in *globals.json*
+3. All values are present in *globals.json* under the ``identitySettings``` value.

+Run the *deploy-IdentitySubscription* action to deploy the identity subscription resources.